mindylindsey/art-of-agility/docs/getting-started/selecting-stories.md

 *	Who is available to work this sprint?
 *	Do team members have vacations during some or all of the sprint?
 *	Are there company holidays that fall during the sprint that effectively reduce the number of workdays in the sprint?

+If you are just getting started with Agile development, you might be still be trying to understand how to understand how to break up tasks into small enough chunks that they can be completed in 2-3 weeks.

+Transitioning to Agile requires a fundamental shift in how you do work, and that includes the work that you do to maintain your team.
+This may seem like a herculean task.
+If so, remember, the goal is not to “start doing Agile” perfectly in your first sprint or even in the next 20 sprints.
+The goal is to adapt an Agile mindset in the way you approach the work and your team.
+Embrace the change.